raffaelespazzoli/openshift-sdn-encrypted-tunnel/README.md

 ```
 now we can test service discovery and connectivity using the service name
 ```
-CLUSTER1_NAME=<add the name for the cluster that you used in the inventory file>
-CLUSTER2_NAME=<add the name for the cluster that you used in the inventory file>
 oc --context $CLUSTER1 exec $POD1 -n test-sdn-tunnel -- curl http://httpd.test-sdn-tunnel.svc.cluster.$CLUSTER2_NAME:8080
 oc --context $CLUSTER2 exec $POD2 -n test-sdn-tunnel -- curl http://httpd.test-sdn-tunnel.svc.cluster.$CLUSTER1_NAME:8080
 ```